bmannakee/caller_paper/paper.md

 ***Going to need a table of AUROCs in the supplement for this***

+## Effect of odds threshold
+1. As threshold goes to infinity you get mutect.
+2. As threshold goes to zero you should also get mutect.
+3. Observe very little difference in the middle

 ## Effect of number of mutations

 1. How to approach this?